 General Information: (773)674-3280

-How To Access & View Cook County Court Records
+How To Access Court Records in Cook County Illinois

-Citizens of Cook County can obtain Cook County judicial records from the Circuit Court of Cook County in multiple ways including:
+Citizens can obtain Cook County judicial records from the Circuit Court in multiple ways including:

 Clerk of Court: Alternatively, citizens can choose to find ALL court records from the Office of the Clerk of the Circuit Court of Cook County whose address and contact information is found below.